nidhiy7/nidhiy7/README.md

 - I am a Nephophile⛅
 - I am an Opacarophile🌇
-- I am a Thalassophile🏄🏾‍♂️
+- I am a Stargazer🌟

 Feel free to reach out to me if you have any questions or if you're interested in collaborating on data science projects!